mrepasky3/mrepasky3.github.io/docs/index.markdown

 <h3 align="center">Other Info</h3>

 * In Spring 2022, I am a graduate teaching assistant/tutor for Regression and Forecasting (ISYE 4031) at Georgia Tech.
-* In Fall 2021, I am a graduate teaching assistant/tutor for Probability with Applications (ISYE 2027) at Georgia Tech.
+* In Fall 2021, I was a graduate teaching assistant/tutor for Probability with Applications (ISYE 2027) at Georgia Tech.
 * In Spring 2021, I was a recipient of a President's Undergraduate Research Award (PURA) at Georgia Tech for my undergraduate research with Dr. Xie.